 Palomar may file additional claims against us, or we may file additional claims against Palomar, which could increase the risk, expense and duration of the litigation.
-For more information regarding this litigation, see Note 5 to the Notes to Consolidated Financial Statements.
+For more information regarding this litigation, see Item 3 Legal Proceedings.

-We may be involved in future costly intellectual property litigation, which could impact our future business and financial performance.
+We may be involved in future costly intellectual property litigation, which could impact our future business and financial performance

 As with Palomar, our competitors or other patent holders may assert that our products and the methods we employ are covered by their patents.
 In addition, we do not know whether our competitors will apply for and obtain patents that will prevent, limit or interfere with our ability to make, use, sell or import our products.
 Although we may seek to resolve any potential future claims or actions, we may not be able to do so on reasonable terms, or at all.
 If, following a successful third-party action for infringement, we cannot obtain a license or redesign our products, we may have to stop manufacturing and marketing our products, and our business would suffer as a result.